KeyofBlueS/xfce4-display-profile-chooser/README.md

--f, --list-fallback                 Show Fallback profile in profiles list -r, --remove-profile <profile_id>   Remove a profile -k, --skip-inactive                 Skip check on outputs configured as inactive -g, --gui                           Start with a graphical user interface -h, --help                          Show this help
+-f, --list-fallback                 Show Fallback profile in profiles list -r, --remove-profile <profile_id>   Remove a profile -k, --skip-inactive                 Skip check on outputs configured as inactive -a, --disable-askkeep               Disable <Would you like to keep this configuration?> question -g, --gui                           Start with a graphical user interface -h, --help                          Show this help
 ```